gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md.md

        discover the `StatefulSet` because it knows the labelset of the `Prometheus` resource.

-    1. Many of the components that require monitoring in the shoot control plane are also covered by the [kube-prometheus].
-For example, `kube-state-metrics` and `kube-controller-manager` configuration is already provided by the community.
-Gardener could adjust and apply the manifests provided by this project.
-How exactly this should be done is not clear yet, but if it is possible Gardener will have to manage less configuration and can rely on community efforts.

 3. Seed monitoring - There is a monitoring stack deployed for each seed cluster.
    A similar setup must also be provided using the [prometheus-operator].
 The steps for this are very similar to the shoot monitoring.